joshuafleck/ex_twilio_bootstrap/README.md

 end
 ```

-Now, list the :ex_twilio_bootstrap application as your application dependency:
+Include :ex_twilio_bootstrap as an application dependency:

 ```elixir
 def application do